Zhuph31/cometbft/broadcast.md

-# Possible Solutino to swtich from gossip to broadcast
+# Possible Solution to swtich from gossip to broadcast

 By default, cometbft nodes do peer exchange through PEX, and each node would have a number of connected nodes.
 Each node would relay TXs to connected nodes.
 (Gossip)